 This is where OpManager gives you the upper hand over your virtual network.
 All critical stats and details about your Nutanix cluster are available in the Device Snapshot page of the cluster.
 From a single pane, all the data you need about the cluster, its health, hosts, and VMs is available in easily accessible tab views, ensuring you don't miss out on any updates.
 Nutanix-specific details such as AOS version, NCC version, and redundancy factor are available on the snapshot page itself, making it easier to view everything you need to know about your cluster at once.

 For more info on any of the hosts, you can directly navigate to the respective device snapshot page from the Hosts tab of the Cluster snapshot page.

 By default, OpManager fetches most performance-critical details from your Nutanix network using Prism API, the management plane for the Nutanix environment.
-However, you cannot monitor all possible metrics of any element using just the Nutanix monitors associated to the Prism element.
+However, you cannot monitor all possible metrics of any element in this case; exhaustive Nutanix performance monitoring using just the default monitors associated to the Prism element is not possible.
 For example, if the VM is running a MSSQL service, it is not possible to retrieve MSSQL service specific metrics, such as batch request rate and stats about buffer cache.

 If you wish to perform extensive Nutanix VM monitoring for your environment, OpManager provides the option to use SNMP/WMI/CLI to directly fetch performance metrics from the VM.
 After you select the hosts and VMs during discovery, just select the credential profiles for your VM in the next page, and OpManager will apply the suitable credentials and start monitoring your VMs.